geoserver/geoserver/doc/en/user/source/params-extractor/index.rst

 Parameters Extractor
 ===============

-This module allow us to entering specific request parameters as url path fragments instead of using the query string.
+This module allow us to entering specific request parameters as URL path fragments instead of using the query string.
 For example, we want to be able to apply a cql_filter using a URL in the following form::

     /geoserver/<workspace>/<layer>/<filter>/ows?service=WMS&version=1.3.0&request=GetMap